dropwizard/metrics/docs/source/manual/servlets.rst

 HTTP Status Codes
 -----------------

+``HealthCheckServlet`` responds with one of the following status codes (depending on configuration).
+If reporting health via HTTP status is disabled, callers will have to introspect the JSON to determine application health.

 * ``501 Not Implemented``: If no health checks are registered
 * ``200 OK``: If all checks pass, or if ``httpStatusIndicator`` is set to ``"false"`` and one or more health checks fail (see below for more information on this setting)